List of American Viticultural Areas

-An American Viticultural Area (AVA) is a designated appellation for American wine in the United States distinguishable by geographic, geologic, and climatic features, with boundaries defined by the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the United States Department of the Treasury.
-As of August 2022, there are 267 recognized AVAs in 34 states—several of which are shared by two or more states.
-Over half (147) of the AVAs are in California.
+An American Viticultural Area (AVA) is a designated appellation for American wine in the United States distinguishable by geographic, geologic, and climatic features, with boundaries initially defined by the Bureau of Alcohol, Tobacco and Firearms (ATF), then in 2003 by the Alcohol and Tobacco Tax and Trade Bureau (TTB) of the United States Department of the Treasury.
+As of October 2025, there are 277 recognized AVAs in 34 states—several of which are shared by two or more states.
+Over half (154) of the AVAs are in California.

 American Viticultural Areas range in size from the Upper Mississippi River Valley AVA at 29900 sqmi across four states, to the Cole Ranch AVA in Mendocino County, California, at only 62 acre.
-The Augusta AVA near the town of Augusta, Missouri, was the first recognized AVA, gaining the status on June 20, 1980.
+The Augusta AVA near the town of Augusta, Missouri, was the first recognized AVA, established on June 20, 1980.